lanterndata/docs-archive/blog/hello_world.md

 _**Important takeaways:**_

+- There's three key metrics we track. `CREATE INDEX` time, `SELECT` throughput, and `SELECT` latency.
-- We match and often outperform pgvector and Neon’s pgembedding on latency + throughput (transactions per second).
+- We match or outperform `pgvector` and `pg_embedding` (Neon) on all of these metrics.
+- We plan to continue to make performance improvements to ensure we are the best performing database.

 ![Throughput](/graphs/throughput.png)